 After the second day, you can gradually become more aggressive.
 Repeat as often as you like, but at least three to four times a day until you return to see the doctor for your follow up visit.
 Avoid using a mouth rinse or mouthwash during this early healing period.

 Begin your normal oral hygiene routine as soon as possible after surgery.
 Soreness and swelling may not permit vigorous brushing of all areas, but please make every effort to clean your teeth within the bounds of comfort.

 If a dry socket occurs (loss of blood clot from socket, usually on the 3rd to 5th day), there is a noticeable, distinct, persistent throbbing pain in the jaw, often radiating toward the ear and forward along the jaw to cause other teeth to ache.
 If you do not see steady improvement during the first few days after surgery, don’t suffer needlessly.
 Call the office and report symptoms so you can be seen as soon as possible.

 When medications are placed in the vein, there may be inflammation at the injection site (phlebitis) which may cause discomfort and temporarily restrict arm and hand motion.
 Please notify our office if you have any concerns or notice any swelling and/or redness.

-IF YOU HAVE ANY PROBLEMS OR CONCERNS, DR. LIPPISCH OR DR. ENGEBRETSEN IS AVAILABLE BY BEEPER 24 HOURS A DAY, AND CAN BE REACHED BY CALLING OUR OFFICE NUMBER William E. Lippisch, D.M.D, P.A. and Shawn T. Engebretsen, D.M.D, P.A.
+IF YOU HAVE ANY PROBLEMS OR CONCERNS, DR. LIPPISCH OR DR. ENGEBRETSEN IS AVAILABLE BY BEEPER 24 HOURS A DAY, AND CAN BE REACHED BY CALLING OUR OFFICE NUMBER William E. Lippisch, D.M.D,, Shawn T. Engebretsen, D.M.D, and christopher S. Kuhns, D.M.D.
 Phone Number (772) 223-0600, LEAVING A MESSAGE INCLUDING YOUR NAME AND PHONE NUMBER.